-If an active trading market does develop on the NYSE, the shares of Series A Preferred Stock may trade at prices higher or lower than their initial offering price.
+The shares of Series A Preferred Stock may trade at prices higher or lower than their initial offering price.
 The trading price of our Series A Preferred Stock may depend on many factors, including:

 - · prevailing interest rates;

 - · the market for similar securities;

 - · additional issuances of other series or classes of preferred stock;

 - · general economic conditions; and

 - · our financial condition, performance and prospects.